lyndskg/mac-volume-booster/README.md

 <a name="view"></a>
 ## Project Overview
-VolumeVault is a macOS application that humorously breaks through Apple's pre-set maximum audio playback volume restrictions, allowing users to boost their audio by up to 2000%.
+<ins>__*volume-vault*__</ins> is a macOS application that breaks through Apple's pre-set maximum audio playback volume restrictions, allowing users to boost their audio by up to 2000%.

 This entertaining project features a simple and minimalistic user interface, offering users the choice to use it as a Mac menu bar drop-down widget or a standalone application for an enjoyable audio amplification experience.

 <a name="obj"></a>
 ### Objectives
-The main objective of VolumeVault is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.
+The main objective of <ins>__*volume-vault*__</ins> is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.
 By offering a user-friendly interface and a humorous touch, VolumeVault aims to enhance the audio experience for users who desire louder sound without compromising on quality.

 ---------------------